maziyar-gerami/articles/README.md

 ### Video Summary

-- [Software Architecture vs. Code • Simon Brown • GOTO 2014][(articles/Software-Architecture-VS-Code.md)]
+- [Software Architecture vs. Code • Simon Brown • GOTO 2014][[Software Architecture VS Code](articles/Software-Architecture-VS-Code.md)]

 ## Getting Started

-To get started with this repository, you can simply clone it to your local machine using the following command:
+To get started with this repository, you can clone it to your local machine using the following command:

 ```bash
 git clone https://github.com/your-username/Articles.git